rec/gitz/doc/git-copy.rst

   ``-v, --verbose``: Report all messages in great detail

   ``-a, --all``: Copy all, even protected remotes or branches

-  ``-c, --create``: Create remote branch even if source does not exist

   ``-f, --force``: Force copy over existing branches